CyberHappenings logo

 Timeline

-1. 11.11.2025 17:44 1 articles · 23h ago
+2. 11.11.2025 17:44 3 articles · 2mo ago

 GootLoader Resurfaces with New Font Obfuscation and ZIP Evasion Tactics

 GootLoader has resurfaced with new tactics, including the use of custom WOFF2 fonts to obfuscate filenames and modified ZIP files to evade detection.
 The malware exploits WordPress comment endpoints to deliver XOR-encrypted ZIP payloads.
 The latest campaign targets users searching for legal templates, redirecting them to compromised WordPress sites hosting malicious ZIP archives.
 The ZIP files are designed to evade static analysis by displaying harmless text in analysis tools while extracting malicious JavaScript files on Windows.
 The payload deploys the Supper backdoor, which provides remote control and SOCKS5 proxying capabilities.
 Threat actors have used this backdoor to move laterally to domain controllers and create admin-level user accounts.
+Additionally, GootLoader now uses concatenated ZIP archives of up to 1,000 parts, truncated End of Central Directory (EOCD), randomized disk number fields, and metadata mismatches to evade detection.
+The malware uses a malformed ZIP archive designed to evade detection by tools like WinRAR or 7-Zip, while still being extractable by the default Windows unarchiver.
+GootLoader employs hashbusting techniques, including randomizing values in non-critical fields and concatenating a unique number of files, to evade detection.
+The ZIP archive is delivered as an XOR-encoded blob, decoded and repeatedly appended to itself on the client-side to evade network-based detection.
+The JavaScript malware creates a Windows shortcut (LNK) file in the Startup folder to establish persistence and executes a second JavaScript file using cscript.

 Show sources